MetaBorgCube/metaborg-python/docs/Milestone3.md

 `while` statements.
 Making this fix was however not trivial as the root of the problem was not clear, all rules to parse them were present.
-Around that same time Eduardo messaged Chiel to ask how far our implementation of the syntax was, as he might wanted to use it as part of a benchmark for a paper he is currently writing.
+Around that same time Eduardo messaged Chiel to ask how far our implementation of the syntax was, as he might want to use it as part of a benchmark for a paper he is currently writing.
 He identified a number of issues that could cause our problems.
 The main cause was that we excluded newlines from our layout.
 This was still an artifact of milestone 1 and 2 where we tried to get the